Willie Green (American football): College career

-NFL career
+Professional career

-Green nearly went undrafted in 1990, finally being selected by the Detroit Lions in the 8th round (194th overall).
+Green nearly went undrafted in 1990, finally being selected by the Detroit Lions in the eighth round (194th overall).
 A shoulder injury side-lined him his entire first season.
-However, in 1991 he emerged as the team's leading touchdown receiver with 7 TD, and finished third in yardage as part of a balanced receiving trio with Brett Perriman and Robert Clark.
+However, in 1991 he emerged as the team's leading touchdown receiver with seven touchdowns, and finished third in yardage as part of a balanced receiving trio with Brett Perriman and Robert Clark.
 In the first round of the playoffs, Green had 8 receptions for 115 yards and 2 touchdowns in a win over the Dallas Cowboys.
-Despite consistent play in the three seasons from 1991-1993, he was always overshadowed by all-star running back Barry Sanders and other receivers.
+Despite consistent play in the three seasons from 1991 to 1993, he was always overshadowed by all-star running back Barry Sanders and other receivers.
 "I've never been a superstar on any team...
 Every team I've been on, I've had to fight to stay alive," Green commented in 2000.
 With the emergence of Herman Moore, Green was cut.

 He was signed to a one-year deal by Tampa Bay, where he had just 9 receptions in five appearances coming off the bench.

 In 1995, the brand-new Carolina Panthers claimed him prior to the expansion team's first season.
 Despite starting only seven games, Green amassed 882 yards and a team-leading 6 touchdown receptions.
 In game 15 against Atlanta, he caught 89 yard game-winning touchdown (the second longest in team history) as part of a record-setting 36.8 yards-per-catch afternoon, and his fourth 100+ yard receiving game of the season.
 His 18.77 yards per reception in 1995 is still a franchise record as of 2017.
 Green recorded 46 receptions and 614 yards in 10 starts in the 1996 season.

 Green finished his career in grand style, winning two Super Bowls with the Denver Broncos in 1997 and 1998.
 He started just two games, and contributed just three post-season receptions to the two championship runs.